ketyung/tm_dapp/README.md

 # Live Demo
 You can try out a live version on NEAR testnet on https://ticketmaker.xyz

-# To run locally, glone this GitHub repo

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## License
 MIT License
 Copyright (c) 2022 Christopher Ket Yung Chee.
 See [License](https://github.com/ketyung/tm_dapp/blob/master/LICENSE.md) for details